subhash011/compilers-sem6/README.md

 **Author**  - Subhash S (111801042)

 This repository is a minimal implementation following the book `Modern compiler implementation in ML` by Andrew W. Appel.
+For specifications of the language, visit the [website](https://www.lrde.epita.fr/~tiger/tiger.html).
+This implementation does not support nested functions and object oriented programming techniques.

 ### Compiler status